Sakurajima – 桜島

 The first is Shiroyama Park, which used to host Kagoshima’s castle on its ground.
 Nowadays it is a panoramic terrace very appreciated by Kagoshima citizens and tourists.

 From here there is a gorgeous view on the whole city, the Kinkō bay and, of course, Sakurajima.
-I recommend Shiroyama Park especially to enjoy night views and to photographers.
+We recommend Shiroyama Park especially to enjoy night views and to photographers.

-A second place I suggest, is a Japanese garden called Sengan-en.
+A second spot is a Japanese garden called Sengan-en.
 You can reach it by bus from Kagoshima Central Station or Shiroyama Park.

 This place is pure beauty, the Japanese-style garden and the traditional buildings are very photogenic.